 All of our product candidates are still in the preclinical stage, and their risk of failure is high.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned INDs in the U.S., or similar applications in other jurisdictions.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
 It is also impossible to predict when or if any of our product candidates will complete clinical trials evaluating their safety and effectiveness in humans or will receive regulatory approval.
 To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our PATrOLTM platform and product candidates are safe and effective in humans for use in each target indication.
 To date, we have never advanced a product candidate into a clinical trial.
-Preclinical and clinical testing is expensive and can occur at any time during the preclinical or clinical trial process.
-Our preclinical programs may experience delays or may never advance to clinical, which would adversely affect our ability to obtain regulatory approvals or commercialize these programs on a timely basis or at all, which would have an adverse effect on our business, financial condition and results of operations.
+Preclinical and clinical testing is expensive and can take many years to complete, and the outcome is inherently uncertain.
+Failure can occur at any time during the preclinical or clinical trial process.
+Our preclinical programs may experience delays or may never advance to clinical trials, which would adversely affect our ability to obtain regulatory approvals or commercialize these programs on a timely basis or at all, which would have an adverse effect on our business, financial condition and results of operations.